carbon-language/carbon-lang/CONTRIBUTING.md

 #### Triage, analyze or address bugs

-As Carbon's design and implementation begin to take shape, we'll inevitably encounter with plenty of bugs.
+As Carbon's design and implementation begin to take shape, we'll inevitably encounter plenty of bugs.
 Helping us triage, analyze, and address them is always a great way to get involved.
 See
 [open issues on GitHub](https://github.com/carbon-language/carbon-lang/issues).